Better Man (Little Big Town song): Critical reception

-Kevin John Coyne of Country Universe rated the song "A", saying that "It’s a concept that is grounded in so much truth that I’m amazed I’ve never heard it approached this way before" and "The writers do a great job of capturing both why [the song's narrator] stayed so long and why she had to leave, and all of the conflicting feelings that go along with that."
-Taste of Country writer Billy Dukes also praised the song, saying that "This song isn’t as jarring as some of the quartet’s most recent hits.
-In fact, the mistreatment of women is only vaguely alluded to — there’s no one line that burns the hair off the back of your neck.
-Jay Joyce’s arrangement is soft but not stark.
-It’s among his more mainstream productions.
-Still, it’s clear Fairchild’s protagonist is reeling from a love that went very, very wrong."
+Kevin John Coyne of Country Universe rated the song "A", saying that "it's a concept that is grounded in so much truth that I'm amazed I've never heard it approached this way before" and "the writers do a great job of capturing both why [the song's narrator] stayed so long and why she had to leave, and all of the conflicting feelings that go along with that."
+Taste of Country writer Billy Dukes also praised the song, saying that "This song isn't as jarring as some of the quartet's most recent hits.
+In fact, the mistreatment of women is only vaguely alluded to — there's no one line that burns the hair off the back of your neck.
+Jay Joyce's arrangement is soft but not stark.
+It's among his more mainstream productions.
+Still, it's clear Fairchild's protagonist is reeling from a love that went very, very wrong."
 Taste of Country ranked it the 42nd best country song of the 2010s.

-The song sold 6,000 copies on its first day of release, enough to allow the song to enter the Billboard Hot Country Songs chart at No. 41.
-It sold 20,000 the following week, and rose to No. 20 in the chart.
-In its third week it sold a further 47,000 copies and climbed further to No. 6.
-On the Hot Country Songs chart dated February 11, 2017, "Better Man" reached number one, earning the group their third leader.
-It spent two weeks at No. 1 before being dethroned by "Body Like A Back Road" by Sam Hunt.
+The song sold 6,000 copies on its first day of release, entering the Billboard Hot Country Songs chart at number 41.
+It sold 20,000 the following week, rising to number 20 in the chart.
+In its third week it sold a further 47,000 copies and climbed to number six.
+On the Hot Country Songs chart dated February 11, 2017, "Better Man" reached number one, earning the group their third number-one.
+It spent two weeks at the top before being dethroned by Sam Hunt's "Body Like A Back Road".
 The song was certified platinum in the United States by the RIAA on August 23, 2017.
 The song has sold 772,000 copies in the United States as of February 2018.